orslow/matmul-performance-eval/spark/README.md

 ### Matrix multiplication performance evaluation on Spark

-Evaluate with 'saveAsTextFile' method(based on multiple-source BFS),
+Evaluate performance with 'saveAsTextFile' method(based on multiple-source BFS),

 inner-product method should be improved(any help would be appreciated)